Aisha (2010 film)

 Aisha is a 2010 Indian Hindi-language romantic comedy-drama directed by Rajshree Ojha.
-A comedy of manners, it features an ensemble cast of Sonam Kapoor, Abhay Deol, Ira Dubey, Cyrus Sahukar, Amrita Puri, Anand Tiwari, Arunoday Singh and Lisa Haydon.
-It is set in the upper-class society of Delhi, India and is an adaptation of Jane Austen's 1815 novel Emma with the same tone as the cult Hollywood film Clueless (1995) which is also an adaptation of Austen's novel.
+It features an ensemble cast of Sonam Kapoor, Abhay Deol, Ira Dubey, Cyrus Sahukar, Amrita Puri, Anand Tiwari, Arunoday Singh and Lisa Haydon.
+It is set in the upper-class society of Delhi, India and is an adaptation of Jane Austen's 1815 novel Emma with the same tone as the American film Clueless which is also an adaptation of Austen's novel.
 The soundtrack of the film, which was composed by Amit Trivedi with lyrics penned by Javed Akhtar, received highly positive reviews from music critics.

-Aisha released on 6 August 2010 and proved to be a moderate commercial success at the box office.
-It received mixed-to-positive reviews from critics, with praise towards its novel concept, soundtrack, cinematography and performances of the cast, but criticism for its pacing.
+Aisha was released on 6 August 2010 and proved to be a moderate commercial success at the box office.

 At the 56th Filmfare Awards, Aisha received 2 nominations – Best Supporting Actress and Best Female Debut (both for Puri).

 Plot

-Aisha Kapoor is a young, rich, upper-class girl who believes that she is perfectly suited for match-making – amongst her friends in particular.
+Aisha Kapoor is a young, rich, upper-class girl who believes that she is perfectly suited for matchmaking—amongst her friends in particular.
 Her superficial lifestyle and match-making schemes are constantly criticized by her brother-in-law to her elder sister, Aalia, and frenemy/ neighbour, Arjun Burman, who advises her to stop meddling with the lives of other people.
-Soon, she has a new project - trying to make a match between her middle-class, small-town friend Shefali Thakur and a sweetmeat business tycoon and friend, Randhir Gambhir, much to the chagrin of her best friend Pinky Bose.
+Soon, she has a new project: trying to make a match between her middle-class, small-town friend Shefali Thakur and a sweetmeat business tycoon and friend, Randhir Gambhir, much to the chagrin of her best friend Pinky Bose.
 Aisha creates various circumstances to make Shefali and Randhir fall in love.
-During one such occasion, she meets her aunt's step-son Dhruv Singh, whom she becomes attracted to.
+During one such occasion, she meets her aunt's stepson, Dhruv Singh, whom she becomes attracted to.
 In the meantime, Arjun introduces Aisha to one of his colleagues, Aarti Menon, who is from New York City.
 Aisha feels threatened by Aarti's presence and is very antagonistic towards her.

 Randhir organizes a river-rafting camp for everyone, and Aisha uses this as a chance to get Randhir and Shefali to spend more time together.
-Meanwhile, Shefali gets proposed to by her childhood friend, Saurabh Lamba and she asks Aisha for advice, but Aisha passive-aggressively tells her to reject Saurabh and get with Randhir instead.
+Meanwhile, Shefali gets proposed to by her childhood friend, Saurabh Lamba, and she asks Aisha for advice, but Aisha passive-aggressively tells her to reject Saurabh and get with Randhir instead.
 However, one night during the camp, Randhir takes Aisha for a walk and then confesses his love for her.
 Confused and taken aback by Randhir's feelings for her, Aisha starts to doubt her match-making skills.
-Arjun learns of this and Aisha's dismissal of Saurabh of Shefali's behest, and gets angry at Aisha, criticizing her for once again meddling with the lives of others, and playing with Shefali's feelings.
-Aisha tries to console a heartbroken Shefali.
-As time passes, Pinky starts to develop feelings for Randhir and eventually they are engaged.
+Arjun learns of this and Aisha's dismissal of Saurabh of Shefali's behest and gets angry at Aisha, criticizing her for once again meddling with the lives of others and playing with Shefali's feelings.
+Aisha tries to console heartbroken Shefali.
+As time passes, Pinky starts to develop feelings for Randhir, and eventually they are engaged.
 This causes a disagreement between Pinky and Aisha, and they stop speaking to each other.